ninjanadya/CSCI-4061--Project-2/P2/Template/README.md

 $ ./mapreduce #mappers #reducers inputFile

 Where
- #mappers is the number of mapper processes
+ #mappers is the number of mapper processes,
- #reducers is the number of reducer processes
+ #reducers is the number of reducer processes,
- inputFile is the textFile to test
+ inputFile is the textFile to test,

 Example:
 $ ./mapreduce 5 2 test/T1/F1.txt